 No, but you must have access to a reliable vehicle during your traineeship.

 Do you need to be a Canadian citizen to apply?

 No, but you do need to be legally able to work in Canada.

 I haven’t completed all my courses.
 Can I still apply?

-Yes, however you must provide proof of registration for said courses with your application and have the courses completed before your first day on set.
+You must provide proof of registration for said courses with your application, and have the courses completed before your first day on set.